Is reading good for more than academic development?

 In other words, when you read pop fiction (such as the latest Danielle Steel novel), "the writer is in control, and the reader has a more passive role."
 It reminds me of television.
 The author/producer spells things out so you know what people are thinking and feeling.
 You just sit back and enjoy the entertainment.

-In discussing this study on the Forums, one Sonlight mom wrote:
+In discussing this study, one Sonlight mom wrote:

 I agree!
 So just add this to your list of benefits of using Sonlight and reading real books.
+You can actually foster emotional intelligence through literature!
 The practice helps your kids read other people and become more emotionally aware.
-Not a bad payoff for enjoying great books.
+Not a bad payoff for enjoying great books!

 Want more encouragement?